cromalu/telco-vecchio/README.md

 Any incoming SMS whose sender phone number does not belong to a user configured in this list is ignored.
 Tunnel access urls, generated upon tunnel opening, are sent to the tunnel requesting user through an email.

-* `applications`: list of the applications on hosts of router's local network whose remote access is provided by telco-vecchio agent, each service is defined with:
+* `applications`: list of the applications on hosts of router's local network whose remote access is provided by telco-vecchio daemon, each service is defined with:
 ** a name
 ** an ip address, the ip address of the host on router's local network